Poll: After the Castlevania arc for my Highschool of the Dead/Game of Thrones crossover, what world should Aegon and Saeko go to next? Vote Now!

 The Witcher of the West: Whilst doing a monster contract in Velen, Draco and his bard companion are sucked into a portal to another world where they find a world that is changing and the age of outlaws and killers is coming to end.

-All That Glitters: Draco takes a contract from a wealthy lord who has a problem with a mysterious merchant who claims the lord owes him a debt.
+All That Glitters: Draco takes a contract from a wealthy lord who has a problem with a mysterious mirror merchant who claims that the lord owes him a debt that must be repaid.
 Draco then comes face to face with Evil and is forced to choose between two evils.

 Things I like: the Victoria's Secret Angels (I'm a man who likes beautiful women, what can I say?), chillin' out on the couch, cooking pizza (obvious since I work in hospitality and pizza is one of my favourite foods to create/eat), reading and writing fanfics (on this site I would have to enjoy these things, or at least one of them), playing x-box, watching movies and TV (actually I don't watch TV too much these days, since most of what's on the telly is just shitty reality television, what happened to the good ol' days of sitcoms and dramas?), reading books and novels (What?
 I don't just read fanfics, I do enjoy reading books made by writers such as J.K Rowling, George R.R Martin, Garth Nix etc.).